DanielDaCosta/gradient-descent/README.md

 - Nasterov accelerated gradient
 - Adam

-The package purpose is to facilitate the user experience when using optimization algorithms and to allow the user to have a better intuition about how these *black-boxes* algorithms works.
+The package purpose is to facilitate the user experience when using optimization algorithms and to allow the user to have a better intuition about how these *black-boxes* algorithms work.

 This is an open-source project, any feedback, improvement ideas, and contributors are welcome.